tuanngokien/splc2021/README.md

 To construct baseline results, we conducted experiments with the naive adaption of Spectrum-Based Fault Localization (SBFL), which considers the whole SPL system as a non-configurable code.
 The suspiciousness score of a statement is measured based on the tests counted from all the products.
 We use this adaption with different SBFL metrics to evaluate the baseline performance on localizing variability bugs in both single-bug and multiple-bug settings.

-Experimental results can be found [HERE](https://mega.nz/folder/4xQljShQ#XLswm0SwfNInBxzQA4SUrQ).
+Experimental results can be found in related dataset.

 ## Artifact Structure